ibexa/documentation-developer/docs/users/user_management_guide.md

 - User segmentation — segment users based on criteria such as demographics, behavior, or preferences.
 This segmentation enables personalized content delivery and targeted marketing.

-- Invitations — invite users to join a platform.
-This is useful for onboarding new users or sending invitations for exclusive content or events.
+- Invitations — invite users to join a platform streamlining an onboarding process, sending invitations for exclusive content or events.

 - Customer groups — organize users into customer groups, which helps in delivering tailored experiences and content to specific segments.